branflake2267/test-project/README.md

 7. `Constructors`
 8. `Methods`

+###Sort visibility
-* Second, members in the same category should be sorted by visibility.
+Second, members in the same category should be sorted by visibility.

 1. `Public`
 2. `Protected`
 3. `Default`